 The layout of the Hale Farm solar farm was split into four different areas of varying azimuth and elevation angle.
 The Woodtown solar farm was split into three different areas of varying azimuth and elevation angle.

-After the final layouts were designed, Pager Power again reviewed the analysis to verify the results, which were then submitted to Bournemouth Airport.
+After the final layouts were designed, Pager Power again reviewed the analysis to verify the analysis provided to Pager Power by the developer, which were then submitted to Bournemouth Airport.

 Following submission of the analysis to Bournemouth Airport, the objection was removed subject to the production of a Glint and Glare Management Plan, which was also produced by Pager Power.
 The Hale Farm and Woodtown Farm solar farms subsequently obtained planning permission and both solar farms became operational in 2015.